-Tile of Spain, the association representing over 100 Spanish tile manufacturers, announces the winners of the 20th annual Tile of Spain Awards of Architecture and Interior Design.
-The panel of judges, led by renowned architect Carlos Ferrater founder of the Office of Architecture in Barcelona (OAB), consorted on November 17th, 2021, to evaluate the projects submitted into this year’s awards and select a winner in each category.
+Tile of Spain, the international brand representing more than 100 ceramic tile manufacturers belonging to the Spanish Ceramic Tile Manufacturer’s Association (ASCER) announces the winners of the 21st annual Tile of Spain Awards of Architecture and Interior Design.
+The panel of judges, led by renowned architect Eric Parry, founder and director of Eric Parry Architects, came together at ASCER’s headquarters on November 23rd, 2022, to evaluate the projects submitted into this year’s awards and select a winner in each category.

 Architecture Special Mention: